rpdav/nixos/hosts/testvm/install/README.md

 where /path/to/files has a structure that mirrors what will be on the host (e.g. /path/to/files/persist/foo/bar).
 Unlike rebuilding, anywhere must be run from within the same directory as your flake.

+# Install into another distro
+Ubuntu by default does not set a root password and doesn't allow root ssh login with password.
+Maybe a security concern for vps connection?
+If it can go over tailscale, maybe that's fine though.

 # Remote rebuilding
 Rebuild command: just testbox
 make sure you're not using sudo for nixos-rebuild, otherwise it'll try to use root's ssh keys. no need for sudo as long as you ssh in as root